kornysietsma/twitter-example/README.md

 1. The client renders the resulting twitter messages.

 Phew!
 This may look complex, but it's a pretty common workflow for applications trying to do OAuth.
 It's actually somewhat simpler in clojure/coffeescript than other languages I've done this in!
-The only extra complexity here is needing to set up Twitter credentials through the UI - usually you'd get these from a config file (in fact the first revision of this example did just that - see the 'pre-heroku' tag)

 ## Other stuff